Back to projects pageBack to Projects

 Sketches depicting basic screen designs and notes

-This screen provides a clear overview of the route and let users adjust it by reordering or removing waypoints, changing transportation modes, and adjusting time spent at waypoints.
+The route screen provides a clear overview of the route and let users adjust it by reordering or removing waypoints, changing transportation modes, and adjusting time spent at waypoints.

 The route can be viewed as a list or on a map.